-- a) Use the appropriate protective equipment to prevent skin contact. - b) Equipment such as an emergency shower and eyewash station shall be available.
+- a) Use the appropriate protective equipment to prevent skin and eye contact. - b) Equipment such as an emergency shower and eyewash station should be available.
+The use of such equipment is mandatory in certain jurisdictions.

 6.3.5 Inert gases